xkohutka/documentation/asicde-docker.md

 2. [Configure the services](#configuration)
 3. Deploy the software stack
    1. If you want to run the frontend and backend in the same stack (on the same machine)
-      - Start the stack with `docker-compose up -f docker-compose.yml -f docker-compose.frontend.yml`
+      - Start the stack with `docker-compose -f docker-compose.yml -f docker-compose.frontend.yml up`
       - You may add `-d` parameter to run the services in background - in __detached mode__.
    2. If you want to run frontend separate from backend (different machines)
       - On one machine, run: `docker-compose up -f docker-compose.yml`
-      - On the other machine, run: `docker-compose up -f docker-compose.frontend.yml`
+      - On the other machine, run: `docker-compose -f docker-compose.frontend.yml up`
 4. Verify the instance is working by sending HTTP requests to the backend or by visiting the frontend.

 ### Frontend development deployment - Custom <u>FRONTEND</u> with Docker backend